xosnrdev/ferrokv/README.md

 For a deep dive into the design philosophy and file format, strictly read the [WHITEPAPER.md](WHITEPAPER.md).

+## Allocator Strategy

+We use [Mimalloc](https://github.com/microsoft/mimalloc) as the default allocator.

+The standard system allocator often suffers from lock contention when used with the "work-stealing" patterns of the `tokio` runtime.
+Mimalloc is required to eliminate this contention and guarantee the low-latency performance constraints of this project.

 ## License

 This project is licensed under the [MIT License](LICENSE).